 What They Want to Know: Interviewers want to see how you handle negative feedback and stressful situations.

-Often, I try to avoid that feedback by giving customers an estimate up-front of how long a task will take, and why it might take some time—but that's not always possible.
-If I got this feedback, I'd start by acknowledging it, without getting defensive.
-I'd probably say something like, "I apologize that this issue is taking longer than anticipated to resolve!"
-Then, I'd look for practical solutions—for instance, I could call the customer back, provide an update by email, or do something that will help free up the person's time.
+Often, I try to avoid that feedback by giving customers an estimate up-front of how long a task will take, and why it might take some time.
+However, that's not always possible.
+If I got this feedback, I'd start by acknowledging it without getting defensive.
+I'd probably say something like, "I apologize that this issue is taking longer than anticipated to resolve."
+Then, I'd look for practical solutions.
+For instance, I could call the customer back, provide an update by email, or do something that will free up the person's time.
 That’d help the customer end the interaction satisfied.

 9. What do you know about our products and services?

-What They Want to Know: Interviewers want evidence that you've spent some time researching the company (this helps show that you want to work at this job in particular, not just any customer service position).
+What They Want to Know: Interviewers want evidence that you've spent some time researching the company.
+This helps show that you want to work at this job specifically, not just any customer service position.

 XYZ Tech Company sells two levels of cloud storage: the first is geared toward consumers, and my sense from coverage in the media is that you're looking to increase your marketing of this option.
 As well, XYZ sells an enterprise-level storage option.
 I would be intrigued to know if that actually drives more meaningful sales.